watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-with-sr-aware-functions.md

 * SRv6 Service Function Node: an SR segment endpoint node that provides SR-aware functions as service segments.
 * Classification Rule Controller: applies sets of SR policy and flows to SR Source Nodes.
 * Service Function Controller: applies service segments to SRv6 Service Function Nodes.
-* SRv6 SFC Controllers: provide comprehensive management of SRv6 SFC, consisting of a Service Function Controller, a PCE, and a Classification Rule Controller.
+* SRv6 Controllers: provide comprehensive management of SRv6 SFC, consisting of a Service Function Controller, a PCE, and a Classification Rule Controller.
 * SRv6 SFC Managers: manage SRv6 SFC infrastructure, consisting of a Virtualized Network Function (VNF) Manager, a Virtualized Infrastructure Manager (VIM), and a data collector of network metrics.

 ## Requirements Language